VACUMM/vacumm/doc/sphinx/source/tutorials/misc.config.rst

 In this example we'll show you how to use the :class:`~vacumm.misc.config.ConfigManager` to handle defaults, command line arguments and a configuration file.
-The command line arguments may be used through optparse or argparse module.
+The command line arguments may be used through :mod:`optparse` or :mod:`argparse` module.

 Specification file: